ArduPilot/ardupilot_wiki/ardupilot/source/index.rst

     </td>
     <td width="27%">

-:ref:`Software <common-choosing-a-ground-station>` is your interface to the controller.
-Also called a Ground Control Station (GCS), the software can run on PC's or mobile devices.
+:ref:`Ground Control Station <common-choosing-a-ground-station>` (GCS) is your interface to the controller.
+This software can run on PC's or mobile devices.

 A GCS allows users to set-up, configure, test, and tune the vehicle.
 Advanced packages allow autonomous mission planning, operation,